Tamarind: Culinary

-The fruit pulp is edible.
-The hard green pulp of a young fruit is considered by many to be too sour, but is often used as a component of savory dishes, as a pickling agent or as a means of making certain poisonous yams in Ghana safe for human consumption.
-As the fruit matures it becomes sweeter and less sour (acidic) and the ripened fruit is considered more palatable.
+The fruit is harvested by pulling the pod from its stalk.
+The hard green pulp of a young fruit is used in savory dishes, as a pickling agent or as a means of making certain poisonous yams in Ghana safe for human consumption.
+As the fruit matures, it becomes sweeter and less sour (acidic).
 The sourness varies between cultivars and some sweet tamarind ones have almost no acidity when ripe.
-In Western cuisine, tamarind pulp is found in Worcestershire sauce and HP Sauce.